 Indian Councils Act of 1861

-- It introduced for the first time Indian representation in the institutions like Viceroy’s executive+legislative council (non-official).
-3 Indians entered the Legislative council.
+- It introduced Indian representation in institutions like the Viceroy’s executive and legislative council (non-official).
+3 Indians entered the Legislative Council.

-- Legislative councils were established in Center and provinces.
+- Legislative councils were established in centers and provinces.

-- Initiated the process of decentralisation by restoring the legislative powers to the Bombay and the Madras Provinces.
+- Initiated the process of decentralization by restoring the legislative powers to the Bombay and the Madras Provinces.

 India Council Act of 1892